Sanchay117/Sanchay117/README.md

 # About Me:

-Hi, I'm Sanchay<br>
+Hi, I'm Sanchay.<br>
-I’m a Computer Science undergraduate in my 5th semester who enjoys building intelligent systems and understanding how they work under the hood.<br><br>
+I’m a Computer Science undergraduate in my 5th semester who enjoys building intelligent systems and understanding how they work under the hood.<br>

 My current interests revolve around machine learning and AI, especially transformers, retrieval-augmented generation (RAG), and diffusion models.
-I like experimenting with architectures, optimizing implementations, and pushing projects from concept to working prototypes.<br><br>
+I like experimenting with architectures, optimizing implementations, and pushing projects from concept to working prototypes.<br>

 I’m also active in open-source development, contributing to projects that make complex ML ideas practical and accessible.